The Cheapest Places to Travel Each Month of the Year in 2026

 This is my personal favorite time to visit Orlando, as I am sick of New England gray, cold days.
 A trip to Orlando makes the winter more bearable.

-March: Prague, Czech Republic
+Cheapest Place to Travel in March: Prague, Czech Republic

 Photo Credit: Deposit Photos